Ud0g-Py/Killing-The-Bear/bears/mudak/mitre.md

       * Interestingly, BlackCat creates intermediary files called “checkpoints-\<encrypted file name>” during the encryption process (2022-07-19)
   * **Technique: T1489 - Service Stop**
     * **Reasons:**
+      * "From our analysis of what occurs when a user interfaces with this driver, we observed that it only uses one of the exposed Device Input and Output Control (IOCTL) code — Kill Process, which is used to kill security agent processes installed on the system," explains the Trend Micro report.
+(2023-05-22)
+      * The new driver used by the BlackCat ransomware operation helps them elevate their privileges on compromised machines and then stop processes relating to security agents.
+(2023-05-22)
       * The article mentions that "Stop IIS service" (2022-11-09)
       * “Before the encryption starts, the ESXi encryptor of almost any ransomware family tries to shut down running virtual machines with either the esxcli command or vim-cmd vmsvc/power.off.”
 (2022-11-02)
       * BlackCat stops the targeted service using the ControlService function (2022-07-19)